13 January 2019

 - Details to include or exclude in messages

-- Personnel in your business authorized to send messages
+- Personnel in your business authorised to send messages

 - The process when customers do not respond to confirmation messages